bvavra/MIDI_Accordion/opto-interruptor.md

 If everything is hooked up and working correctly, you should get a single “Note on” message from the serial output when you unblock any of the four interruptors, followed by a single “Note off” event when you block it again.
 Make sure that the note number is different for each interruptor, and that the number of note on and off events match the number of open and closed interruptors respectively.

+#### Bonus:
-Bonus: I recommend altering your circuit to try different matrix combinations (1x4, 4x1) and make sure everything still works properly.
+I recommend altering your circuit to try different matrix combinations (1x4, 4x1) and make sure everything still works properly.
 You can also add more opto-interruptors if you wish (the tutorial as written supports an 8x4 matrix of up to 32 opto-interruptors.

 **3. Sending MIDI**

 Now let's configure the interruptors to send MIDI data.
-Note that the Arduino Uno only has one serial port, and we can't send non-MIDI data to the Serial<->MIDI converter, so we need to remove all the debug print statements and rely on our ears instead to make sure the circuit is working properly (or you can read debug statements from your Serial-to-MIDI converter if it supports it).
+If you're using the Arduino Uno for your prototype, note that the Uno only has one serial port, and we can't send non-MIDI data to the Serial<->MIDI converter, so we need to remove all the debug print statements and rely on our ears instead to make sure the circuit is working properly (or you can read debug statements from your Serial-to-MIDI converter if it supports it).

 // insert photo of midi output